-With the release of Watchmen this weekend comes a lot of hype and anticipation for the graphic novel turned movie.
+With the release of Watchmen comes a lot of hype and anticipation for the graphic novel turned movie.
 The graphic novel, originally published as a series in 1986-87, has long been heralded as the best novel of its kind.
 Time Magazine even listed it as one of the 100 Best Novels.

-I recently read the book and must admit that there is a reason there was so much hype around this story of “superhero” characters.
+There is a reason there was so much hype around this story of “superhero” characters.
 Watchmen changed a genre and turned superhero comics into stories of real-life with real life lessons.

 Storytelling has long been an effective means to affect people in profound ways, from the days of Homer (the Greek poet), to the days of Homer (the Simpson).
 Watchmen is no different of a story, with compelling life lessons in the story, hidden (or maybe not-so-much) in between the gritty, dark journey of the characters.

-Life Lessons Learned from Watchmen:
+Life Lessons Learned from Watchmen Movie Review:

 “Don’t Tell Me They Didn’t Have a Choice.”